World traveler Clown Tom Bolton

 Even at the market, the veggies are pricey.
 But the friend I was visiting had all she could eat as she was part of a group that collected unsold, unwanted food at the end of the market to be given away at a food pantry and they got first dips.
 I saw more than a dozen musicians working the main drag of Santa Cruz and a few in the market.
 Maybe they have better audiences in the summer but the crowds were small despite good weather and I didn’t see any place that looked to be possible to pull off a real circle show like I do.

 I liked the image of this old Beetle parked in front of the mural.
 I didn’t see much in Santa Cruz that reminds me of the nostalgia for the 1950’s era of drive-in coffee shops but the many murals were impressive.
 Some had messages of social issues like in San Francisco but most seemed to be more self-promotion of a gone by idealistic era.
 One thing that does remain in Santa Cruz is a number of old movie theaters, something that is long gone from most towns in the Midwest.
+Something else one doesn’t see much anymore was the big record store.
+The bagel shop seemed more like a slice of New York than necessarily nostalgia.

 From Santa Cruz I went down to Big Sur and stopped in Monterey.
 As Santa Cruz is the laid back, easy living ideal.
 Monterey seems to be the have bucks and want to live in paradise ideal.
 It has beautiful coast line yet a small town feel.
 This is where you can live in a gated community and walk down to Pebble Beach golf course.